Okami29/ai-weather-advisor/README.md

 | VCC        | 3.3V        | Power supply |
 | DATA       | GPIO 4      | Data pin (can be changed) |
 | GND        | GND         | Ground |

-*(Remember to use a 10kΩ pull-up resistor between DATA and 3.3V if your module doesn’t have one built-in.)*

 ---